ArduPilot/ardupilot_wiki/common/source/docs/common-openpilot-revo-mini.rst

 .. image:: ../../../images/revomini1.jpeg
     :target: ../_images/revomini1.jpeg

 You can short the pads in any particular way (either with a wire, solder joint, or something else).
 Detailed instructions are available on the `Revo Mini LibrePilot Wiki <https://librepilot.atlassian.net/wiki/spaces/LPDOC/pages/29622291/Recover+board+using+DFU>`__.
 A small wire is the easiest way to short the device.
 You can also power the device via USB first, and then short the pads if using a wire.
-Once you have the device in DFU mode and connected to your machine continue with the following steps to :ref:`load ArduPilot firmare onto ChibiOS boards <common-loading-firmware-onto-chibios-only-boards>`.
+Once you have the device in DFU mode and connected to your machine continue with the following steps to :ref:`load ArduPilot firmware onto ChibiOS boards <common-loading-firmware-onto-chibios-only-boards>`.

 Compile ArduPilot
 -----------------
-To build your own firmware, see the instructions on setting up a build envrionment and compiling the source code:
+To build your own firmware, see the instructions on setting up a build environment and compiling the source code:
 `Building the Code <https://ardupilot.org/dev/docs/building-the-code.html>`__